 A slow starter perhaps, yet the RFEF timeline shows peaks long before the recent run of sustained success.
 The federation has been well represented in all club and national-team competitions.
 Spain won the 1964 UEFA European Championship, defeating the Soviet Union 2-1 in the final in Madrid with goals from Jesús María Pereda and Marcelino Martínez.
 The country's footballers also took gold at the 1992 Barcelona Olympics, a feat book-ended by silver medals in Antwerp (1920) and Sydney (2000).
 The honours list spans numerous titles at junior level: UEFA European Under-21 Championship triumphs in 1986, 1998, 2011 and 2013; the FIFA U-20 World Cup in 1999; European U19 (formerly U18) glory in 1995, 2002, 2004, 2006, 2007, 2011 and 2012 and 2015; and the European U17 (formerly U16) crown in 1986, 1988, 1991, 1997, 1999, 2001, 2007 and 2008.

 This was the big-achieving background from which Luis Aragonés's class of 2008, and Vicente del Bosque's 2010 and 2012 vintages, emerged.
-Players such as David Villa, Iker Casillas, Xavi Hernández and Fernando Torres not only helped La Roja to their continental conquest in Austria and Switzerland, they also went 35 matches unbeaten, posting 15 straight victories.
+Players such as David Villa, Iker Casillas, Xavi Hernández, Andrés Iniesta and Fernando Torres not only helped La Roja to their unprecedented trophy treble; they also wrote a cluster of new performance records for the Spanish national team.

 Up until recently, the Spanish game's richest legacy, however, may have been in the European Champion Clubs' Cup and UEFA Champions League.
 At the time of writing, Real Madrid's nine triumphs in the competition remain unparalleled.
 Madrid dominated the tournament's first five editions.
 Barcelona have landed the coveted trophy four times themselves, three in recent years.
 Madrid, like Sevilla FC and Valencia CF, have also brought the UEFA Cup to Spain.
 Barcelona, Club Atlético de Madrid, Valencia and Real Zaragoza carried off the European Cup Winners' Cup and Atlético won two of the first three editions of the UEFA Europa League, with Sevilla following suit in 2014.

 ©UEFA.com 1998-2017.
 All rights reserved.